amber-ku/Knock-Knock-Joke-Server/README.md

 > \<setup line\>, who?\(Client\)\
 > \<punch line\>\<punctuation\>\(Server\)\
 > \<expression of annoyance and/or disgust or surprise\>\<punctuation\>\(Client\)

+**This program will take the first argument that is the port number it should start on, and the second argument to this program a file that holds a joke list.
+The joke list is newline-separated setup and punch lines.**

 ### Error Handling
 If ever a message is sent that does not match the requirements of the protocol, the side receiving the